 Contingent rentals are rentals on which the amounts paid are dependent on some factor other than the passage of time.

-Paragraphs 16c and 16d of FASB 13 require disclosure of the contingent rental expense as a separate amount, along with the basis on which contingent rental payments are determined.
+ASC 842 requires disclosure of the contingent rental expense as a separate amount, along with the basis on which contingent rental payments are determined.
 For copier leases paid on a cost-per-copy basis, the basis is “cost per copy.”
 Future contingent rentals need not be disclosed; disclose only the contingent rental amount paid during the current fiscal year.
 This disclosure for contingent rental expenses is separate from, and in addition to, the minimum lease payment information.

 In addition, the following must be disclosed in this situation: